beloglazov/openstack-centos-kvm-glusterfs/doc/src/openstack-centos-kvm-glusterfs-guide.md

 configuration of eth0, the network interface connected to the public network in our setup.

 In all the following steps, it is assumed that the user logged in is `root`.
-If the Internet is available on the gateway, it is necessary to install Git^[[http://git-scm.com/](http://git-scm.com/)] to be able to clone the repository containing the installation scripts.
-This can be done using yum, the default package manager in CentOS, as follows:
+If the Internet is available on the gateway, it is necessary to install the Git^[[http://git-scm.com/](http://git-scm.com/)] version control client to be able to clone the repository containing the installation scripts.
+This can be done using `yum`, the default package manager in CentOS, as follows:

 ```Bash
 yum install -y git
 ```

-Next, the repository can be clone using the following command:
+Next, the repository can be cloned using the following command:

 ```Bash
 git clone \
    https://github.com/beloglazov/openstack-centos-kvm-glusterfs.git
 ```

-Then, we can proceed to continue the configuration using the scripts contained in the cloned Git repository.
+Now, we can continue the installation using the scripts contained in the cloned Git repository.
 As described above, the starting point is the directory called `01-network-gateway`.

 ```Bash
 cd openstack-centos-kvm-glusterfs/01-network-gateway
 ```

-All the scripts described below can be run by executing `./<script name>.sh` on the command line.
+All the scripts described below can be run by executing `./<script name>.sh` in the command line.

 (@) `01-iptables-nat.sh`

-This script flushes all the default `iptables` rules to open all ports.
+This script flushes all the default `iptables` rules to open all the ports.
 This is acceptable for testing; however, it is not recommended for production environments due to security concerns.
 Then, the script sets up NAT using `iptables` by forwarding packets from eth1 (the local network interface) through eth0.
-The last stage is saving the defined `iptables` rules restarting the service.
+The last stage is saving the defined `iptables` rules and restarting the service.

 ```Bash
 # Flush the iptables rules.